Fliplet/fliplet-cli/docs/API/fliplet-payments.md

   // Configuration has been set successfully.
   // Your app is almost ready to start checkout sessions.

-  console.log('Callback URL to configure in Stripe', result.webhookCallbackUrl);
+  console.log('Webhook URL to configure in Stripe', result.webhookCallbackUrl);
   // result.webhookCallbackUrl must be configured on your payment provider,
   // see the next section of the docs here below.
 });